cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/rstudio.rst.txt

    port forwarding is active and that you are using the correct port number in the ``localhost`` URL.

--  "Check if there is a typo in esrumweb01fl" or "We’re having trouble finding that site"
+-  "Check if there is a typo in esrumcont01fl" or "We're having trouble finding that site"

    You are must likely connecting from a network outside of KU.
 Make